mmany/dl-augmented-igpc/README.md

 blockMesh
 pisoFoamPC_CNN
 ```
-The results are visualized using Paraview using:
+The results are visualized with Paraview using:
 ```shell
 paraFoam
 ```
+Inside Docker, Paraview is particularly slow.
+Paraview can be run outside Docker by creating a \*.foam (empty) file at the root of the test case folder and  by opening it from Paraview.

 ## To Do